-Johann [Peter] Nickel and his family arrived from Lübeck at the port of Oranienbaum on 18 June 1766 aboard the ship Mann und Frau under the command of Skipper Daniel Berg.
+Johann [Peter] Nickel, a farmer, his wife Julianna, and children (Johann, age 15; Johann [again], age 8; Barbara, age 3) arrived from Lübeck at the port of Oranienbaum on 18 June 1766 aboard the ship Mann und Frau under the command of Skipper Daniel Berg.
+[It appears that the 15-year-old Johann was Johann Raabe.]

-They settled in the Volga German colony of Warenburg on 12 May 1767 and are recorded there on the 1767 census in Household No. 35 along with orphan Johannes Raabe (age 15).
+Johann Peter Nickel, a tailor (Schneider), and his wife Julianna are recorded there on the 1767 census of Warenburg in Household No. 35 along with orphan Johannes Raabe (age 15).
 The 1767 census does not record a relationship between the Nickel and Raabe families.
+They had settled in Warenburg on 12 May 1767.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Wr067.